 “The data has to be centralized somewhere, in my opinion, for it to be successful,” said Podolak.
 “Otherwise, you’re going to have what you have right now, which is this fractured environment.”
 If he wanted to get his number registered as legitimate to make sure it doesn’t show up as “spam likely,” he said, he would have to go to about a dozen different groups to do so at the moment.

-Khan said that he thought such a combined registry could not be done by a conventional carrier or device company.
+Khan believes such a combined registry could not be done by a conventional carrier or device company.
 Instead, ownership of such a centralized registry would have to fall on a body like the Federal Communications Commission.
 Barring that, he noted that “there are already initiatives and for-profit ventures who are very interested in standardizing this.”

 It would be possible for spam detection efforts using machine learning to be more accurate, he added, but it would take cooperation across the fragmented landscape.